CristianaMorais/A-tool-for-analysis-and-prediction-of-the-MIMIC-III-data/README.md

 ## Notes
 > :link: This is the code repository associated with the masters dissertation available in this:

-> The original tool, which is the basis of this dissertation, is available at the following link https://github.com/nmot97/An-interface-for-exploratory-analasys-of-the-MIMIC-III
+> The original tool, which is the basis of the tool, is available at the following link: https://github.com/nmot97/An-interface-for-exploratory-analasys-of-the-MIMIC-III